Skip to main content

 We don’t recommend traveling with large sums of cash.
 You may want to convert a small amount of money to the currency of your first destination.
 From there, you’ll be able to access local currency by using your debit card to withdraw cash from an ATM.

 Be sure to check with your bank ahead of time and, if necessary, provide a travel notice so they don’t block the card for suspected fraud.
 Also ask them about any foreign transaction fees that might apply, as these can add up quickly.
-Apple Pay is another great option that past students have used during their time on-program.
+We recommend bringing a back-up credit card in case your primary card is lost or stolen.

-Plan to budget around $70 per day for living expenses during your time in Australia.
+Plan to budget around $20-$25 per day for living expenses during your time in Thailand.
+Compared to places like the US or Australia, Thailand is an extremely affordable country.

 Many of the cities you will be in are very walkable and/or accessible with low-cost public transport.
 If you opt for private transportation like Ubers or taxis, this will add to your expenses.